-The Automotive Services department consists of a staff of trained mechanics that provide cost-effective repairs and maintenance to the Pepperdine University fleet and transportation vehicles.
+The Automotive Services department consists of a staff of trained mechanics who provide cost-effective repairs and maintenance to the Pepperdine University fleet and transportation vehicles.

 Hours of operation: